Portulacaria afra 'Variegata'

-Stem Cuttings (Easy) - Using a clean pair of scissors, cut a 5cm (2 inches) section off the stem's terminal.
-Be sure to use a fresh, damage or pest-free piece as unhealthy divisions are more likely to fail.
-Remove the older half of the leaves, so that the stem's lower portion is bare, to speed the process of root development.
-Purchase a 'Cactus & Succulent' compost and vertically push the cutting's base into the soil, avoiding the risk of covering the actual foliage with soil.
-Situate the cutting in a bright, indirect setting with temperatures above 18°C (64°F).
-As the roots will develop first, remove the bag and treat it as an adult specimen once there are signs of new foliar development.
+Stem Cuttings (Easy) - Using a clean pair of scissors, cut a 5-10cm (2-4 inch) section from the tip of a stem of your choice.
+Be sure to use a fresh, damage or pest-free piece as unhealthy branches are more likely to fail.
+Remove the older half of the leaves, so the stem's half is bare to speed the process of root development.
+Purchase a 'Cactus & Succulent' compost and vertically push the cutting's base into the soil, avoiding the risk of covering the foliage with soil.
+Situate the cutting in a sunless windowsill with temperatures above 18°C (64°F) and mist the plant and top layer of the soil every two days with warm water.
+The root system will develop first before its leaves, so as soon as new leaves emerge you can treat it as a mature specimen.

 During the spring, repot every two or three years using a 'Cactus & Succulent' potting mix and the next sized pot with drainage.
 This is an excellent time to check the roots' condition, as well as propagation if you desire.
 As Elephant Bushes are prone to root rot, have a look around the bottom half of the root ball for any brown or broken down roots caps.
 If this is the case, remove the affected areas with clean utensils and ease off with the irrigations; click on this link to learn more about how to perform the perfect transplant.

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!